CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-POA&M items are tracked by the CivicActions Security team though Github Issue tickets with a Security categorization assigned.
+POA&M items are tracked by CivicActions Security though JIRA tickets with a security categorization assigned.
 Information included in the POA&M item include the severity, the due date, the weakness source identifier, and the plugin ID that identified the vulnerability.